sl-design-system/components/website/src/categories/components/text-input/accessibility.md

 {.ds-table .ds-table-align-top}

 **Notes:**
-1. This means the attribute is always set in the component, so you don't need to do anyting.
 1. There is a subtle difference between `aria-labelledby` and `aria-describedby`; a label should be concise, where a description is intended to provide more verbose information.
 A description can for example be "Items in the trash will be permanently removed after 30 days." to explain what (delayed) effect a "Move to trash" button has.
 1. The `aria-disabled` should not be used as a one-for-one replacement for the `disabled` attribute because they have different functionalities: